ninianne98/CarrotCakeCMS-MVC/README.md

 	There may be some warnings, you can ignore them

 1. The SQL Server database should be running and an empty database matching the one specified in the connection string.
-If you are running the code a second or later time, it will auto update if there are schema changes.
+If you are running the code a second or later time, it will auto update if there are schema changes (see dbo note above).

 1. if the database is empty or has pending database changes, you will be greeted with a maintenance screen, follow the link provided.